neo-knight-td/ExoGorane/README.md

 # Introduction
 This is the repository for all code files related to the ExoLegend Hackathon.
 Code used for the final game of the hackathon is located under the ```Code_Dutra``` folder.
+This code allowed the team "Les Goranes" to hit the 2nd place of the competition.

 ## Coding Style Conventions
 ### Comments